 Fill the lamella tank the previous day and start the test the next day with full tank of clear water and observe the reaction for longer hrs.

-Run parallel one of the existing T70 tanks (possibly the adjacent tank) likewise and check and compare the changes.
+Run in parallel one of the existing T70 tanks (possibly the adjacent tank) likewise and check and compare the changes.
 Also compare the performance of both as simple sedimentation tanks.
 This will help to check if the lamella tubes installed in the middle of the tank affected the ability of the tank as sedimentation storage.

 Check if there are colour issues in the raw water - this is to check if the high turbidity of the effluent not due to the suspended solids or its due to other minerals in the raw water, given the aerators is bypassed.